Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Trigonometric K-matrices

-\subsection{Proof of Theorem~\ref{thm:rational-k}: part (1)}
+\subsection{Proof of Theorem~\ref{thm:rational-k}, part \ref{thm:rational-k:1D}}

-We say that an irreducible $V\in\Repfd{\UqLg}$ is \emph{generically QSP irreducible} if $\Lfml{V}{z}$ is irreducible as a representation over $\Lfml{\Uqk}{z}$.
+We say that an irreducible $\UqLg$-module $V$ is \emph{generically QSP irreducible} if $\Lfml{V}{z}$ is irreducible as a representation over $\Lfml{\Uqk}{z}$.
 Such a condition is the natural counterpart of the generic irreducibility of the tensor product $V\ten \Lfml{W}{z}$ in Theorem \ref{thm:rational-R}, which holds for any pair of irreducible representations $V,W$.\\

-The condition of generic irreducibility clearly depends upon the choice of a grading shift.
+The condition of generic irreducibility may depend on the choice of a grading shift.
 In Corollary~\ref{cor:QSP:irreducible}, we prove that every irreducible $\UqLg$-representation is generically QSP irreducible with respect to the {\em principal} grading shift.
-It is then clear that, in this case, (1) follows by Schur's lemma.
+It is then clear that, in this case, \ref{thm:rational-k:1D} follows by Schur's lemma.
 Namely, let $\cK_1,\cK_2\in\Lfml{\End(V)}{z}$ be two solutions of \eqref{eq:spectral-k-intertwiner-V}.
-Let \eq{ \Pfml{\bsF}{z}\coloneqq \bigcup_{n>0}\Lfml{\bsF}{z^{1/n}} } be the field of Puiseux series over $\bsF$, i.e. the algebraic closure of $\Lfml{\bsF}{z}$, and set $\Pshrep{V}{z}\coloneqq V\ten\Pfml{\bsF}{z}$.
-The composition $\cK_2^{-1}\cK_1:\Pfml{V}{z}\to\Pfml{V}{z}$ is an intertwiner.
-Therefore, by QSP irreducibility and Schur's lemma, there exists $g(z)\in\Pfml{\bsF}{z}$ such that $\cK_1=g(z)\cK_2$.
-Clearly, since both operators are defined over $\Lfml{\bsF}{z}$, one has $g(z)\in\Lfml{\bsF}{z}$.\\
+Let